The Doctoral Capstone Project, Dissertation and Mentor

 The examiners will discuss the quality of the candidate’s oral exam or oral defence.
 The candidate will return to the room and be informed if he or she has passed.
 If there are further questions to be asked, the candidate will be required to take part two.
 If at the end of part two the candidate has not satisfied the examiners, he or she will have failed and must retake the oral exam or oral defence at a later date.

 The candidate must employ a mentor.
 The mentor is to:

-1. Interact with the Dean on behalf of the candidate;
+- Interact with the Dean or Associate Dean on behalf of the candidate;

-4. Assist and stimulate the candidate in the development of the dissertation or the thesis;
+- Assist and stimulate the candidate in the development of the capstone project or dissertation.

-5. Approve the final dissertation or thesis draft submitted to the Dean.
+- Approve the final capstone project or dissertation draft submitted to the Dean or Associate Dean.

 The candidate may select his or her mentor.
-If the candidate desires, a mentor will be assigned by the Dean.
-If the mentor is selected by the candidate, the mentor’s curriculum vitae must be submitted for approval by the Dean.
-Mentors are required to have a doctoral degree.
-The mentor should have the competency and motivation to assist the candidate in completion of the dissertation or thesis.
+If the candidate desires, a mentor will be assigned by the Dean or Associate Dean.
+If the mentor is selected by the candidate, the mentor’s curriculum vitae must be submitted to the Dean for approval.
+Mentors are required to have a relevant doctoral degree.
+The mentor should have the competency and motivation to assist the candidate in the completion of the capstone project or dissertation.